Skip to main content

 Totals 414,397 479,371 331,333 408,870

-Unaccompanied children and families have presented new challenges in our immigration system.
+Unaccompanied alien children and families have presented new challenges in our immigration system.
 I have traveled to the southwest border 17 times over the last 34 months as Secretary and have seen this personally.
 We are determined to treat migrants in a humane manner.
 At the same time, we must enforce our immigration laws consistent with our enforcement priorities.
 This has included, and will continue to include, providing individuals with an opportunity to assert claims for asylum and other forms of humanitarian relief.

 At the same time, we are providing safe, alternative paths to our country for individuals in need of humanitarian protection.
 Earlier this year, the Government of Costa Rica announced its agreement to enter into a protection transfer arrangement with the U.N.
 High Commissioner for Refugees and the International Organization for Migration to help address the Central American migration challenge.
 We’re also establishing an in-country referral program in countries of origin including Honduras, El Salvador, and Guatemala.
 This program enables vulnerable residents in the region to be considered for refugee protection in the United States after being screened and interviewed by DHS officers.
 We have also announced an expansion of the categories of individuals eligible for participation in our Central American Minors program when accompanied by a qualified child.
 We promote and encourage use of these programs.